TooAngel/screeps/doc/Quests.md

    {"type": "Quest", "id": 0.3451, "room": "W3N8", "quest": "buildcs", "end": 12345653}

-  - `room` the room where the Quest needs to be solved
+  - `room` the room to solve quest
-  - `type` the type of the Quest
+  - `type` quest type
-  - `end` the end time where the request needs to be solved
+  - `end` the end time of the quest

-If the quest is won a terminal transfer is send
+On successful finishing a quest a terminal transfer is send

   {"type": "Quest", "id": 0.3451, "reputation": "100", "result": "won"}